 Clusters of galaxies as cosmological probes and astrophysical laboratories: making use of the latest X-ray and optical surveys

-Supervisor: Dr A. Kathy Romer (in collaboration with the XMM Cluster Survey and Dark Energy Survey international consortia)
+Supervisors: Dr Kathy Romer and Dr Paul Giles (in collaboration with these international consortia XMM Cluster Survey, Dark Energy Survey, and LSST Dark Energy Science Collaboration (LSST:DESC) international consortia)

 Abstract: Clusters of galaxies offer a unique window on the universe.
 As the largest collapsed objects in the heavens, they can be used to probe cosmology in a variety of ways.
 Moreover, they are host to a range of complex astrophysical processes and hold the key to unlocking mysteries such as the evolution of galaxies.
-The XMM Cluster Survey (XCS) is an international, Sussex led, project (~20 scientists) that has uncovered more X-ray bright clusters than any other survey before it.
+The X-ray Cluster Science (XCS) project is an international, Sussex led, consortium (~20 scientists) that has uncovered more X-ray bright clusters than any other survey before it.
 This world leading project is ripe for scientific exploitation, with thousands of clusters available for individual or ensemble analysis.
 The ultimate goal of the XCS is to constrain models of Dark Energy, but a student would be able to choose from a variety of different science and analysis applications.
 The student would also be able to take part in the much larger (~500 scientists) Dark Energy Project - an optical project that has to detected 100 times more clusters than XCS using the signature of galaxy over density.
-The student would have the opportunity to work on XCS projects that have DES applications.
-They will also have the opportunity to get involved in several upcoming international projects (LSST, Euclid, Athena, 4MOST etc.).
+The student would have the opportunity to work on XCS projects that have DES and DESC applications.
+They will also have the opportunity to get involved in several other upcoming international projects (Euclid, Athena, 4MOST etc.).

 Skill development: the student will acquire generic research skills (literature searching, oral presentations, document preparation, setting/meeting goals etc.) through on the job training and through the specialist skills courses available through the University.
-The student will develop generic astronomy skills (programming, use of astronomy archives, use of astronomy tools, proposal writing, optical observing, complex statistic analysis and data modelling etc.) through on the job training and courses offered in the department.
+The student will develop general astronomy skills (programming, use of astronomy archives, use of astronomy tools, proposal writing, optical observing, statistical analysis, data mining, data modelling etc.) through on the job training and workshops offered through the sepnet.ac.uk/sepnet-graduate-network and www.discnet.co.uk networks.
 The student will also develop, through mentorship from the supervisors and from self learning, several specialist astronomy skills that will be desirable to future postdoc employers in areas of observational cosmology and/or extragalactic astronomy.
 These specialist skills will depend somewhat on the choice of project, but might well include X-ray or optical spectroscopy, X-ray or optical image analysis, parallel programming, source detection, multi-wavelength studies, deep (machine) learning, and anomaly detection.